AI could reduce human error rate

 Augmented intelligence

-Different types of error
+Different kinds of errors

 Read also on Hello Future